Romeo75/M1_Physique_Numerique_S1/Projet/Readme.txt

 To Do:

--add library installation from the main makefile -Finish data array to generate different data types
+-add library installation from the main makefile (done) -Finish subroutine to generate different data types (done see subroutine fente) -Finish subroutine to save the data (done)